-Applicants in this category will be made a direct offer of accommodation.
-A10 Former tenants of Local Authority or Registered Providers in Worthing/Adur, where Worthing Borough/Adur District Council has given an undertaking to accommodate them at the time the tenancy was relinquished, for example following the tenant going into an institution or care setting, and they are now ready for release or discharge from that institution or care.
-A11 Private sector households occupying properties in Worthing/Adur which have Category 1 Hazards under the Housing Act 2004 Housing, Health & Safety Rating System (report required from Environmental Health) and where: The Private Sector Housing Manager agrees works cannot be done in a reasonable time period (must have been notified formally by landlord); AND The client is vulnerable and the hazards impact on their ability to live normally by worsening their health to the extent that their quality of life is significantly reduced (for example, no heating in winter, excessive damp), or make the property unsafe (for example no proper fire escape) AND The client is unable, due to their physical or mental health, as evidenced by a relevant medical practitioner, to make their own arrangements for alternative accommodation and the Council has not been able to source suitable alternative private sector accommodation for them.
+A10 Former tenants of Registered Providers in Worthing/Adur, or applicants who previously had temporary accommodation in Worthing/Adur, where Worthing Borough/Adur District Council has given an undertaking to accommodate them at the time the tenancy was relinquished, for example following the tenant going into an institution or care setting, and they are now ready for release or discharge from that institution or care.
+A11 Private sector households occupying properties in Worthing/Adur which have Category 1 Hazards under the Housing Act 2004 Housing, Health & Safety Rating System (report required from Environmental Health) and where: The Private Sector Housing Manager agrees works cannot be done in a reasonable time period (must have been notified formally by landlord); AND • The client is vulnerable and the hazards impact on their ability to live normally by worsening their health to the extent that their quality of life is significantly reduced (for example, no heating in winter, excessive damp), or make the property unsafe (for example no proper fire escape) AND The client is unable, due to their physical or mental health, as evidenced by a relevant medical practitioner, to make their own arrangements for alternative accommodation and the Council has not been able to source suitable alternative private sector accommodation for them.
 A12 Applicants who are witnesses or otherwise vulnerable people who are afforded protected person status due to a real and immediate risk to their lives.
 These applicants will be made a direct offer.
-A13 Applicants who are: members of the Armed Forces with an urgent housing need who are threatened with homelessness and served notice from their Service Family Accommodation as a result of discharge from service due to injury bereaved spouses and civil partners of members of the Armed Forces threatened with homelessness and served notice on their Services Family Accommodation following the death of their spouse or partner A14 The Housing Needs Manager shall have discretion to award band A in exceptional circumstances arising from severe, multiple and complex needs not otherwise covered in this policy where it is deemed that emergency priority is warranted.
+A13 The Housing Needs Manager shall have discretion to award band A in exceptional circumstances arising from severe, multiple and complex needs not otherwise covered in this policy where it is deemed that emergency priority is warranted.
+L ↓ band B - High Housing Need